How Long Does a Medical Malpractice Case Take?

 Each medical malpractice case will have a unique timeline and take different lengths of time to reach settlement.
 The standard timeline of a medical malpractice case involves the following steps:

-- First, you will find and hire a medical malpractice attorney in Philadelphia.
+- First, you will find and hire a Philadelphia medical malpractice attorney.
 Due to the complex nature of these cases, you do not want to represent yourself in a medical malpractice lawsuit.

 - Next, your lawyer will conduct an investigation into the circumstances of your case.
 He or she will conduct interviews with you to learn about your condition, experience, and treatment.
 Your attorney will also collect all necessary evidence involved in your case, such as medical records and bills.
 This process can take a few months to complete.